-Horses - short grass or long grass?
 That is the question!
-Traditionally horse owners have been told to keep horses on short grass if they want to manage their weight (and prevent laminitis etc.).
+Traditionally horse owners have been told to keep horses (and ponies and donkeys) on short grass if they want to manage their weight (and prevent laminitis etc.).

-But you need to be aware of the pros and cons of grazing horses on short grass versus longer grass plants.
+But you need to know the pros and cons of grazing horses on short grass plants versus longer grass plants.

-- Is usually stressed grass as it is 'behind the eightball', constantly trying to recover/grow.
+- It is usually stressed grass, constantly trying to recover/grow.
 Therefore it will store/hang on to a lot of Non-Structural Carbohydrates (NSCs) (sugars/starches) in preparation for when growing conditions improve.

-- Each mouthful is relatively high in NSC's because sugar/starch is stored at the base of the plant.
-So each mouthful has a high sugar/fibre ratio.
+- Each mouthful is relatively high in NSCs because sugar/starch is stored at the base of the plant.
+So each mouthful has a high NSC/fibre ratio.

-- A healthy horse eats until they have a certain volume of fibre in their stomach before they stop.
-So eating grass with a high sugar and low fibre ratio means they have to consume a lot of high sugar grass before enough fibre is ingested to trigger that 'full enough' feeling and they finish their grazing bout.
+- A healthy horse eats until they have a specific volume of fibre in their stomach before stopping.
+So eating grass with a high-sugar and low fibre ratio means a horse consumes a lot of high-sugar grass before enough fibre is ingested to trigger that 'full enough' feeling and finish their grazing bout.

-Horses have the perfect equipment to eat short grass (two pairs of incisors that meet in the mouth like pair of sharp scissors).
+Horses have the perfect equipment to eat short grass (two pairs of incisors that meet in the mouth like sharp scissors).

-- Short grass plants have short root systems which are not able to reach far down in the soil for nutrients.
+- Short grass plants have short root systems that cannot reach far down in the soil for nutrients.

-- A short root system results in much less organic matter in the soil causing soil compaction and poor drainage (and of course less carbon sequestration - important for climate change mitigation).
+- A short root system results in much less organic matter in the soil, causing soil compaction and poor drainage (and less carbon sequestration - significant for climate change mitigation).

 - Short, sparsely grassed areas in a paddock quickly turn to mud in wet weather and dry out very quickly (become dusty) in dry weather.
 Both lead to soil loss.